Philosophy Major: Ethics and Social Responsibility Option (B.A.)

 For students majoring in only philosophy: philosophy majors may "double count" any two courses toward the major and also to satisfy Discovery requirements.
 For example, a philosophy major can count (1) PHIL 412 Beginning Logic toward the major requirement as well as using this course to satisfy the Quantitative Reasoning Discovery Category and (2) they can also count PHIL 421 Philosophy and the Arts toward both the major and the Fine and Performing Arts Discovery Category.
 Because PHIL 412 Beginning Logic and PHIL 570 Ancient Philosophy are required for the major and also satisfy Quantitative Reasoning and Humanities Categories, respectively, all majors could simply count these two courses toward their Discovery requirements.
 In various circumstances—for instance if a student already satisfied those Discovery requirements before becoming a philosophy major—one might prefer to count other philosophy courses toward different Discovery Categories, and they are free to do so.

-For students double majoring with philosophy: The Department sets no limits on how many courses you can "double count" toward both the philosophy major and Discovery categories if philosophy is your second major.
-A double major with philosophy as your second major could in principle count any of the following courses toward the major while satisfying five Discovery Categories:
+For students double majoring with philosophy: The Department sets no limits on how many courses students may "double count" toward both the philosophy major and Discovery categories if philosophy is your second major.
+A double major with philosophy as the second major could in principle count any of the following courses toward the major while satisfying five Discovery Categories:

 - Quantitative Reasoning (QR) Discovery Category could be satisfied by PHIL 412 Beginning Logic.